flengyel/Zettel-Critique-Assistant-GPT/README.md

 ## Purpose

-This repository provides the operational instructions for the Zettel Critique Assistant GPT, aligning with the latest Zettelkasten principles to ensure a structured, efficient, and focused approach to note-taking and knowledge management.
+This repository provides the operational instructions for the Zettel Critique Assistant GPT.

 ## Usage